A SIMPLE GUIDE TO HOME LOAN JARGON

 The annual interest rate used to calculate the borrower’s initial cash payment.

 The original interest rate of the mortgage at the time of closing.

-The regular periodic payment that a borrower agrees to make to a mortgage lender.
+The regular periodic payment that a borrower agrees to make to a lender.

 Borrowed money that is repaid in equal payments, known as installments.
 A furniture loan is often paid for as an installment loan.

-A home title that a title insurance company agrees to insure against defects and disputes.
+A property title that a title insurance company agrees to insure against defects and disputes.

 A contract that provides compensation for specific losses in exchange for a periodic payment.
 An individual contract is known as an insurance policy, and the periodic payment is known as an insurance premium.

 A document that states that insurance is temporarily in effect.
 Because the coverage will expire by a specified date, a permanent policy must be obtained before the expiration date.

 The fee charged for borrowing money.